Gregory Maass & Nayoungim: Early lives

 Nayoungim was born in Seoul in South Korea.
 She studied art at the Seoul National University and later at the École nationale supérieure des Beaux-Arts.
 The two first met on 12 September 1991 while studying sculpture at the ENSBA.
-The two claim they came together because they are both egomaniacs who form a symbiosis.
-They communicate with each other in French and English.
-They have claimed that they married in 2008.
+They communicate with each other in French, English, and Korean.
+They married in Hagen i.W. on December 30, 2008.